chema/blog/content/post/2024-04-27-the-old-is-new-in-SF-politics.md

 slug: the-old-is-new-in-SF-politics
 ---
-![Emperor Norton riding a bike](/public/img/bikenorton.jpg) So [some dude is having feverish dreams](https://newrepublic.com/article/180487/balaji-srinivasan-network-state-plutocrat) of turning San Francisco into some sort of nightmarish, tech-controlled dystopia.
+![Emperor Norton riding a bike](/public/img/bikenorton.jpg)

+So [some dude is having feverish dreams](https://newrepublic.com/article/180487/balaji-srinivasan-network-state-plutocrat) of turning San Francisco into some sort of nightmarish, tech-controlled dystopia.

-This desire isn't at all unique.
-San Francisco has always been packed with people trying to mold the city into their very own personal vision.
-The only difference is this particular individual has money and influence.
-He will fail, of course, and he probably already knows it, but sharing his fantasies will still bring him clout among his historically-uneducated peers and attention is addictive.<!--more-->
+Now, San Francisco has always been packed with people trying to mold the city into their very own personal fiefdom.
+This dude just happens to have money and influence, so he's getting more attention than most.
+He will, of course, fail, and he probably knows it, but sharing these types of fantasies will still bring him some clout in certain circles.<!--more-->

-But even if his scheme is doomed to fail, it is worth using this opportunity to remind people that what he is proposing, at its core, is not really new.
-The idea of creating a politically-dominant social class around an arbitrary attribute (in this case, gray shirts that signal techie cred) is just 21st century "[Big Man](https://en.wikipedia.org/wiki/Big_man_(anthropology))" politics.
+But even if his scheme is doomed to fail, this is an opportunity to remind people that what he is proposing is, at its core, not really new.
+The idea of creating a politically-dominant social class around an arbitrary attribute (in this case, gray shirts that signal techie cred?) is just 21st century "[Big Man](https://en.wikipedia.org/wiki/Big_man_(anthropology))" politics.

+The twisted, retrograde logic goes like this: The "masses" are a barrier to *actual* progress, as defined by the enlightened overlords.
+Therefore the ideal solution is to eliminate the ability of the working class to influence governance.
+Displacing them from San Francisco removes them from the voter list and accomplishes this goal neatly.

-It is a retrograde perspective founded on the ideas that the "masses" should not have a meaningful say in collective decisions by removing them entirely as a constituency and that the only way to achieve *actual* progress should be left to the wise overlords.
-After all, why even bother persuading the poors to vote for your measures or candidates if they don't even live here?
-It is the immature response of a man that is unable to deal with the very normal political tension (and despite having a disproportinate ability to project his political perspective thanks to his wealth).
+After all, you don't need to persuade the poors to vote for your measures or candidates if they don't even live in San Francisco, right?
+It is the immature response of a man that, despite having disproportionate political influence due to his wealth, is still unable to manage very normal political tension.

-People like this aren't just turning their back on modern society and [Liberalism](https://en.wikipedia.org/wiki/Liberalism), but skipping and running towards feudalism and a neo-caste-based society.
+People like this aren't just turning their back on modern society and [Liberalism](https://en.wikipedia.org/wiki/Liberalism), but skipping and running towards feudalism in the form of a techno-caste society.
 Don't buy into the political [obscurantism](https://en.wikipedia.org/wiki/Obscurantism) peddled by these folks.
-It is snake oil.